aserowy/neocode/docs/keybindings.md

 |       | <kbd>ctrl + j</kbd> | moves window focus to bottom |       |

 ## Buffer

-> all keys are configured for normal mode and are working only while in a buffer

 | only? | key                 | effect                    | notes |
 | ----- | ------------------- | ------------------------- | ----- |